-I am a co-investigator on a £2 million AHRC grant, Imagining Future through [Un]Archived Pasts.
+Peter is a co-investigator on a £2 million AHRC grant, Imagining Future through [Un]Archived Pasts.
 The project “activates” archives, museums, and archaeological sites for local communities by empowering them to create their own narratives, as well as seeking to embed culture as a human right in international policy.
 The project engages with complex issues, such as dissensus (as opposed to consensus), repatriation, and how to best protect local cultural memory in the midst of colonialism and globalisation.
 The project focuses initially on Tanzania, Ghana, Lebanon, and Syria before broadening to other countries in the Middle East and Africa.

-I am continuing collaborative workshops and training with the OSCE and partner institutions, specifically for training front-line customs and border security agents.
+Peter is continuing collaborative workshops and training with the OSCE and partner institutions, specifically for training front-line customs and border security agents.

-My archaeological fieldwork projects include the Fournoi Underwater Survey in Greece and the Tiber River Survey in Italy.
+His archaeological fieldwork projects include the Fournoi Underwater Survey in Greece and the Tiber River Survey in Italy.

 Articles In Journals

 - Campbell P (2021) The Anthropocene, hyperobjects and the archaeology of the future past, Antiquity, 95 (383) 1315-1330.

 - Campbell P (2020) The sea as a hyperobject: Moving beyond maritime cultural landscapes, Journal of Eastern Mediterranean Archaeology & Heritage Studies, 8 (3-4) 207-225.

 - Richards NT, Campbell PB, Mires C & Hoyt JC (2019) The Meyer's Boatyard Vessel, Bermuda: the investigation of an M-class gunboat built 1876, International Journal of Nautical Archaeology, 48 (1) 208-230.